MarcSkovMadsen/data_models_analytics/backend/apps/docs/source/installation.rst

 Customizations
 - insert __init__.py file project root.
 If not pylint cannot be used from parent folder.
-- Move apps to dedicated apps folder
 - Search and Replace python version '3.6' with '3.7' or similar.
+- Rename backend to apps to dedicated apps folder and fix APP_ROOT in base.py and imports backend.users
-- Move docs to docs app
+- Move docs to docs app and setup urls and test_urls.py

 .. _CookiecutterDjango: https://github.com/pydanny/cookiecutter-django